Print Options

 A. Cancer surgery

-Which set correctly lists major mechanisms of extracellular edema?
+Which set correctly lists major mechanisms that cause extracellular/interstitial edema?

 Which abnormality lowers plasma colloid osmotic pressure and promotes generalized extracellular edema?